TALKING ROCK, GA

 Maps claim 4100 feet of climbing but most riders end with their GPS showing 4600 to 4800.
 There are many smaller climbs on this route but two are notable.
 The gravel Raven Cliff Rd climb comes early and is locally infamous – you will spend a minute or two at 12% and woe to those who climb it when the gravel is fresh!
 Yukon Rd climb comes late in the ride and pavement tilts up at 5% for about a mile.
 Twisty descents, fast sweepers and transitions from pavement to gravel and back again will test your technical skills.
 Of these, the descent on Price Creek Rd at mile 38.7 stands out with its perilous drop, hairpin, and long finish.

 Sporadic logging and land cleared for livestock give this route a much more open feel than routes in the densely wooded national forests.
 Surprisingly “Big” scenery will suddenly pop into view when cresting a hill or rounding a bend.
 One particular view of Rich Mountain will have you on the brakes.
-Wineries, meadows, lakes, horse and cattle farms, dozens of creek crossings… there’s no shortage of things to look at.
+Wineries, meadows, lakes, horse and cattle farms, dozens of creeks… There’s no shortage of things to look at.
 Even the store stop at mile 19 has lots of character.

 The route starts at a gravel parking lot in the Talking Rock Nature Preserve.
 “Nature Preserve” is a actually a local term which roughly translates to “Mountain bike park.”
 Bigun’s Barbeque on highway 515 is an alternate starting point but private parking signs threaten towing so check with the owners before riding off.
 This is Georgia wine country and those so inclined may want to stop at the Ott Farm & Vinyard which is on the route at mile 29.